[Albert Owen in the Chair]

 I am glad to follow the hon.
 Member for Plymouth, Sutton and Devonport (Luke Pollard).
 I also give credit to my hon.
 Friend the Member for South West Devon (Sir Gary Streeter) for having secured this debate and for his inspiring leadership, driving us to continue to bang the drum for the great south-west.

-To take Members a few hundred miles further west, if that is okay, my constituency—which covers St Ives, west Cornwall and the Isles of Scilly—and the Duchy of Cornwall more generally is a brilliant and unique part of the UK, with a thriving culture that contributes much to the UK as a whole.
+To take Members a few hundred miles further west, if that is okay, my constituency—which covers St Ives, west Cornwall and the Isles of Scilly—and the Duchy of Cornwall more generally are a brilliant and unique part of the UK, with a thriving culture that contributes much to the UK as a whole.
 Our tourism industry is a great success, which increasingly attracts visitors from across the globe—so many, in fact, that Visit Cornwall decided to turn them away in the summer, and made that point to the media.

 We also have a proud story to tell about supporting and hosting renewable energy platforms and about environmental protections, but the fact remains that distinct economic challenges exist that hold us back from achieving our potential.
 Handouts are not needed, but Government policy, support and investment are needed to create a thriving and prosperous economy that leaves no one behind in Cornwall.
 I want to use the opportunity today to flag up the moral case for ensuring that Cornwall and other parts of the south-west receive adequate and appropriate support and funding from Whitehall.
 Gross value added per head is £17,634, which is 35% below the UK average.
 Wages are 20% lower than in the rest of the UK.
 House prices do not reflect that reduced income and are roughly the same as in the rest of the UK.
 One can imagine that for a family starting out and working on the average wage, the cost of getting a home and having a stake in their area is prohibitive.